 - 57. The City and Union agree that no person employed or applying for employment shall in any way be discriminated against because of that person's actual or perceived race, color, creed, religion, sex/gender, national origin, ancestry, physical disability, mental disability, medical condition (associated with cancer, a history of cancer, or genetic characteristics), HIV/AIDS status, genetic information, marital status, age, political affiliation or opinion, gender identity, gender expression, sexual orientation, military or veteran status, or other protected category under the law, or other non-merit factors. - 58.
-This section is not intended to affect the right of any employee to elect any applicable administrative remedy for discrimination proscribed herein.
-In the event more than one administrative remedy is offered by the City, the Union and the employee shall elect only one.
-The election is irrevocable.
-It is understood that this paragraph shall not foreclose the election by an affected employee of any administrative or statutory remedy provided by law.
+An employee may file a grievance under this section and/or pursue a complaint through the relevant City office related to the same event or conduct.